jsdelivr/libgrabber/README.md

 ### Create new package release

-When libgrabber detects a release with a new [SemVer](http://semver.org/), it will automatically update your package on jsDelivr.  `packageManager` you chose in `update.json` determines where you need to update your actual package.
+When libgrabber detects a release with a new [SemVer](http://semver.org/) complaint tag, it will automatically update the repo on jsDelivr.
+The `packageManager` value you chose in `update.json` determines where you need to update your actual package.

 #### GitHub Releases